 Doctors assessing him also feel the illness is related to his time as a player, according to US media reports.

-In 2013 Jimmy’s dementia became too bad for him to be looked after by his family at home and therefore, he moved into Oregan State Hospital, Where, as of 2019 he still lives, and is cared for there, close to his family until he died on 14th February 2020.
+In 2013 Jimmy’s dementia became too bad for him to be looked after by his family at home and therefore, he moved into Oregan State Hospital, Where he lived and was cared for there close to his family until he died on 14th February 2020.